TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/SolidState.md

 <br />

-After waiting 3-4 minutes, we receive the shell:
+After waiting 3-4 minutes, we receive a reverse shell as `root`:

 <br />